Spontaneous rupture renal pelvis seconday to bladder tumor

 Swollen left kidney with thickening of perinephic fat and a fluid collection anterior to the renal pelvis that fills with contrast from the renal pelvis over time consistent with a urinoma.
 Dilated left renal pelvis and ureter to the bladder where there is a large mural mass onstructing the left ureteric orifice causing the renal pelvis to rupture.
 Normal right kidney.
 No stone in the left ureter.

 Rupture of the renal pelvis occurs either as a result of trauma or acute ureteric obstruction.
 This obstruction is usually a calculus but in this case is a bladder TCC.
-That is unusual as the obstruction with tumour tends to be slowly progressive.
+That is unusual as the obstruction with tumor tends to be slowly progressive.